saymrwulf/openssl/notes.md

-2023-02-08T02:16:00 - Refactor for clarity, might break a few tests though (openssl) 2023-02-08T08:38:00 - Implementing approach from a new paper read last night (openssl) 2023-02-09T23:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (openssl)
+2023-02-08T02:16:00 - Refactor for clarity, might break a few tests though (openssl) 2023-02-08T08:38:00 - Implementing approach from a new paper read last night (openssl) 2023-02-09T23:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (openssl) 2023-02-09T03:06:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)